binhe-lab/C037-Cand-auris-adhesin/02-case-studies/analysis/README.md

 | blast.Rmd | BLAST to identify homologs for case gene | symbolic link points to `output/blast/` folder | HB/2020 |

 ## Notes

-Moved notes to their respective folders, e.g. `output/gene-tree/`
+Notes about specific analyses are often stored in the README files in their respective folder, e.g. `output/gene-tree/` Here I store notes and ideas not easily classified under any output folder.